Preventing underage gambling

-You must have policies to prevent underage gambling and you must monitor their effectiveness.
+You must have policies in place that prevent underage gambling.

 To protect children these should include, for example:

 - checking the age of customers who appear to be, or are suspected of being, underage